-What’s the difference between interior designer and interior decorator, or home stylist?
+What’s the difference between a home stylist, a decorator, or interior designer?

-Do all design professionals decorators, designers or architects need to have formal design education.
+Do all design professionals, home stylists, home decorators, interior designers or architects need to have formal design education?

 No they do not.
 Few doubted Joanna Gaine’s talent and skill as she built her international design empire and brand.
 Joanna Gaines does not have a formal design education.
 Instead of going to design school, she learned much of what she knows on the job.
 Her early field of study was communications.

 Same goes for architectural icon and legend Frank Lloyd Wright.
 He was officially a drop-out, having only completed a year of college.
 He was educated primarily by working in the offices of others, including fellow dropout Louis Sullivan.

 What is important in selecting the best design professionals and teams is:

 Having a good working chemistry and communications rapport with your design professionals is key.
 This means you trust them and let them do, what they do best.
 Make sure they clearly understand your vision, budget, personal design style and preferences.
 Be honest with them, so they don’t waste your time or theirs going down the wrong path.
 A skilled and talented design professional should be creative, resourceful and do their research.